spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-interaction/standard-filters-backend-and-frontend-technical-details.md

 Standard product filters are represented in the form of filter-section organism (`filter-section.twig` in particular) inclusion.

-Related code is located in the `filterBar` section, as shown below (extra code removed):
+Related code is located in the `filterBar` section, as shown in the following example (extra code removed):

 **src/Pyz/Yves/CatalogPage/Theme/default/templates/page-layout-catalog/page-layout-catalog.twig**